-- 106. The Independent Objector lists several instruments of international law that confirm the existence of a right to health and concludes that the promotion and protection of health is inherent to the due respect of generally accepted legal norms of public order that are recognized under fundamental principles of international law.
-He argues that the right to health extends to access to reliable and trustworthy health-related education and information. - 107.
-According to the Independent Objector, the Applicant should demonstrate how its policies and decision-making will be properly connected to the public authorities, national as well as international, that are under a public international law obligation to respect, protect and fulfill the right to health. - 108.
-The Applicant agrees with the right to health in principle, and with the notion that access to reliable and trustworthy health-related information is part of that right.
-The Applicant also agrees that public authorities play a role in the proposed operation of the gTLD through the licensing requirement the Applicant intends to impose on registrants. - 109.
-The Independent Objector has framed his Objection in terms of the right to health rather than in terms of public health as a valid ground for limiting freedom of expression.
+- 98. The Independent Objector lists several instruments of international law that confirm the existence of a right to health and concludes that the promotion and protection of health is inherent in the due respect of generally accepted legal norms of public order that are recognized under fundamental principles of international law.
+He argues that the right to health extends to access to reliable and trustworthy health-related education and information. - 99.
+According to the Independent Objector, the Applicant should demonstrate how its policies and decision-making will be properly connected to the public authorities, national as well as international, that are under a public international law obligation to respect, protect and fulfill the right to health.
+While the Applicant agrees that governments have a role to play in fulfilling the right to health, it submits that not all aspects related to health or medicine are to be dominated or controlled by states.
+The Applicant supports the inclusion of health as a fundamental, international human right and recognizes the importance of access to reliable and trustworthy health-related information.

+- 100. The Independent Objector has framed his Objection in terms of the right to health rather than in terms of public health as a valid ground for limiting freedom of expression.
 There are analytical differences between the right to health as an individual human right (enshrined, for example, in Article 12 of the International Covenant Economic, Social, and Cultural Rights ("ICESCR")) and public health as a ground for limiting freedom of expression (in terms, for example, of Article 19 of the ICCPR).
-It is worth exploring these differences to cast light on the state of international law in this area.

-- 110. The United Nations Committee on Economic, Social and Cultural Rights has defined the right to health as the right to the highest attainable standard of physical and mental health.
-In the interpretation of the Committee on Economic, Social and Cultural Rights, the right to health also includes the right to receive and have access to information about health.
+It is worth exploring these differences to cast light on the state of international law in this area. - 101.
+The right to health is defined by the United Nations Committee on Economic, Social and Cultural Rights as the right to the highest attainable standard of physical and mental health.
+In the interpretation of the Committee, the right to health also includes the right to receive and have access to information about health.
 As the terms of Article 12 of the ICESCR indicate, the principal obligor is the state.
-The Independent Objector has however stressed that not only public authorities, but also the private sector have responsibilities vis-à-vis the protection of human rights.
-The Panel does not consider it necessary to come to a definitive view on the question of the extent to which, if any, non-state actors may be bound by international human rights obligations, because, as explained below, the right to health question can be resolved by reference to the content of the right. - 111.
+The Independent Objector has however stressed that "not only public authorities, but also the private sector have responsibilities vis-à-vis the protection of human rights."
+The Panel does not consider it necessary to come to a definitive view on the question of the extent to which, if any, non-state actors may be bound by international human rights obligations, because, as explained below, the right to health question can be resolved by reference to the content of the right. - 102.
 Where public health appears as a ground for restricting freedom of expression, as for example in the case of Article 19 of the ICCPR, it has permissive rather than obligatory effects.
 States are permitted to limit the exercise of free expression on public health grounds.
-But they are not obliged to do so at least not in terms of Article 19 of the ICCPR. - 112.
-It is conceivable that an obligation to restrict freedom of expression may arise as part of a state's obligation vis-à-vis the right to health.
-But such a restriction would still have to satisfy the conditions in the limitation clause in Article 19 (or other equivalent provisions protecting free expression).
-A restriction of free expression cannot be justified solely on the basis of its purported positive consequences on the right to health.
-To do so would result in endless expansions in the permissible limitations of freedom of expression by reference to consequentialist arguments about the impact that a particular restriction could have on the enjoyment of other rights.
-Moreover, such restrictions must be both necessary and proportionate.
+But they are not obliged to do so at least not in terms of Article 19 of the ICCPR.

-&lt;sup>9 United Nations Committee on Economic, Social and Cultural Rights, General Comment No. 14, The right to the highest attainable standard of health (art.12 of the Covenant on Economic, Social and Cultural Rights), 11 August 200, E/C. 12/2000/4, para.9.
+6 United Nations Committee on Economic, Social and Cultural Rights, General Comment No. 14, The right to the highest attainable standard of health (art.12 of the Covenant on Economic, Social and Cultural Rights), 11 August 200, E/C. 12/2000/4, para.
+9.

-&lt;sup>10 Id, para.
+7 Id., para.
 11.